arafatm/learn_elixir_coding_gnome/readme.md

 `mix run -e ⟪code⟫` executes the code in the context of your project

-`iex -S mix` starts iex in the context of your project—it uses mix to build the application environment and then enters iex
+`iex -S mix` starts iex in the context of your project - it uses mix to build the application environment and then enters iex

 inside iex:

 ```elixir
 iex> r ModuleName       # recompiles the file containing ModuleName